By Penketh Group Insights Team

 As the workforce of today and tomorrow continue to diversify rapidly, it’s vital that you foster a workspace which is safe, comfortable, considered and conscious of a wide spectrum of employee.
 With room for significantly less assigned workstations in a smaller space, it will become more tricky for diverse members of staff to personalise a setting to suit their individual needs.
 Therefore, the entire working environment needs to be inclusive so that every employee – no matter what their physical ability, mental health status, age, gender etc – can participate equally and effectively.

-Click to download your FREE copy of our Inclusive Workplaces: The Future of Office Design & Culture report.
+Click to download your FREE copy of our Inclusive Workplace: The Future of Office Design & Culture report.

 Optimise the use of workplace technology